-The Proposed Action would result in short-term disturbance that could result in localized increases in fine sediment (road decommissioning, road maintenance, and log hauling) and some increase and decrease in in-stream large wood (tree falling into channels and Riparian Reserve thinning, respectively) and localized decreases in large wood recruitment potential (Riparian Reserve thinning).
+The Proposed Action would result in short-term disturbance that could result in localized increases in fine sediment (road decommissioning, road maintenance, and log hauling) and some increase of in-stream large wood (tree falling into channels) and localized decreases in large wood recruitment potential (Riparian Reserve thinning).
 These effects would be minimal and not result in an irreversible or irretrievable loss of aquatic habitat or species.
 In fact, the amount of erosion and subsequent sedimentation into streams would be reduced due to road treatments, Riparian Reserve forest conditions would improve leading to increased growth rates, less susceptibility to disease and fire, and larger down wood over time compared to the No Action scenario.
 Due to the project design, including PDCs, cumulative effects would be minimal.